P-p-H-d/c-stl-comparison/README.md

 * sort this array
 * iterate the array to print the values.

-A workaround is defined as a way to implement this program which is not natural to the library.
+A workaround is defined as a way to implement this program which is **not natural** for the library.
 This typically includes:

 * create wrapper structure,
 * create wrapper functions or macros,
 * accessing internal fields of the containers (typically for using the qsort function).

+For example, if a container library manual requests to define some macro for its use, then it won't be considered as a workaround.

 # Analysis